xyphro/I3CBlaster/README.md

 ## In need of an I3C Analyzer?

-Have a look at my I3C daughter project, which is a Saleae Logic Analyzer plugin to decode I3C ODR, I3C SDR and I3C HDR-DDR transfers:
+Have a look at my I3C daughter project, which is a Saleae Logic Analyzer plugin to decode I3C OD, I3C SDR and I3C HDR-DDR transfers:
 <a href="https://github.com/xyphro/XyphroLabs-I3C-Saleae-Protocol-Analyzer" target="_blank">https://github.com/xyphro/XyphroLabs-I3C-Saleae-Protocol-Analyzer</a>

 ### What else is this?